IUDataStructuresCourse/course-web-page-fall-2023/index.md

 Fridays 10:20am-12:15pm, Ballantine Hall (BH) 118.

 Expect at least one quiz per month during lab time.
-Quizzes last 15 minutes at the beginning of lab sessions.
+* 15 minutes, at the beginning of a lab session
+* Scope is everything turned in prior to the quiz, including homework and lab assignments

 **Instructors and Office Hours**